simple-icons/simple-icons/DISCLAIMER.md

 As we rely largely on our community to help us keep Simple Icons up-to-date, the license data for an icon may be outdated.
 If you find that the license data provided is outdated, please [submit an issue] to [the Simple Icons GitHub repository].

-~Simple Icons cannot be held responsible for any legal activity raised by a brand over our users' usage of their icon.~
+Simple Icons cannot be held responsible for any legal activity raised by a brand over the user of their icon through Simple Icons.

 ## Brand Guidelines